Princess Louise Amelie of Baden: Marriage

 On 9 November 1830 in Karlsruhe, Louise Amelie married her first cousin Gustav, Prince of Vasa.
 He was the only son of the former King of Sweden, Gustav IV Adolf, who had been overthrown in favor of his uncle Charles.
 Upon marriage, Prince Gustav took the title Prince of Vasa, of which made Louise Amelie the Princess of Vasa.
-However, some believed Prince Gustav to be the legitimate heir to the Swedish throne, henceforth dubbing Louise Amelie as the Crown Princess.[who?]
+However, some believed Prince Gustav to be the legitimate heir to the Swedish throne, henceforth dubbing Louise Amelie as the Crown Princess.

 The marriage between Princess Louise Amelie and Prince Gustav was unhappy, but produced two children.
 Their first child, Louis, was born on 3 March 1832, but died on 7 March.
 A daughter, named Carola, was born on 5 August 1833.
 She later became Queen of Saxony.
 The royal couple lived in Schönbrunn Palace in Vienna until their official divorce in 1843.

 Princess Louise Amalie died on 19 July 1854 in Královo Pole.
-Her husband outlived her by 23 years.